Skip to content

 The web service is expected to perform the following:

-• Check the username / password, e.g. by making a connection to an LDAP directory or some other database.
+• Check the username / password, e.g. by making a connection to an LDAP directory or some database.

 • On success determine the authorisation scope.
 The logic for that can use the resolved user ID, the requested scope (if any), the registered client ID and metadata as inputs.